RobertTalbert/calculus/assessments/dailyprep/mth201-w21-dp1b.md

 **Advanced Learning Objectives:** *During and after* our class meeting, we will work on learning the following.
 Fluency with these is not required prior to class.

 + Find the limit of a function as the input approaches a point, using algebraic simplification.
-+ Find the instantanous velocity of a moving object by setting up and computing a limit.
++ Find the instantaneous velocity of a moving object by setting up and computing a limit.

 ## Resources for learning